FbW43-2/bdl02_pacakmarko_git_cheatsheet/README.md

     A commit is the Git equivalent of a "save".
 Commits can be thought of as snapshots of our project at a given point in time.

+    You can also *quick-commit* by running `git commit -am "Message here"`

 3. `git push`

     This command sends the committed changes to a server.
 It is used to upload local repository content to a remote repository.